samanthaandrews/samantha-andrews/posts/diy-printed-high-contrast-cards-for-babies.md

 5. Cut and assemble
 6. Laminate (optional)

-I used two different printmaking processes to create each set of 15 high-contrast cards, (1) collagraphy, which is a printmaking process in which materials are glued to a surface, inked, and run through a printing press, and (2) monoprinting, where I inked a plate, put materials such as leaves on the inked surface, and ran that through the printing press.
+I used two different printmaking processes to create each set of 15 high-contrast cards, (1) collagraphy, which is a printmaking process in which materials are glued to a surface, inked, and run through a printing press, and (2) monoprinting, where materials such as leaves are placed onto an inked surface and run through a printing press.
 The monoprinting method made cards with a mostly black background and the collagraphy results were inverted.

 ![two printed high-contrast cards laying next to each other](https://res.cloudinary.com/djrxspb6p/image/upload/v1717721618/blog/diy_printed_high_contrast_cards_for_babies/IMG_3119-min_v7ihey.jpg)
 Collagraph printed card on the left, monoprint on the right

 ### Step 1: Brainstorm design patterns

 I always like to start with a notebook and pen when I’m working on a new project.
-For this project, it is best to keep the designs clean and simple.
+For this project, it is best to keep the designs clean and simple, since babies will be able to focus more easily on geometric shapes.
 I opted for hearts, stars, triangles, and crescent shapes in my designs, alongside some squiggly patterns made with yarn.
 You may want to go on a nature walk or a trip to the recycling bin to gather materials and inspiration.
 Leaves, plants, and flowers are always a great place to start.

 ![notebook with pattern designs in orange marker](https://res.cloudinary.com/djrxspb6p/image/upload/v1717721618/blog/diy_printed_high_contrast_cards_for_babies/IMG_3118-min_xuck1y.jpg)

 ### Step 2: Gather materials

-I had access to a full printing press for this project, but you could easily replicate this setup at home and make your prints without a press using a method like the one demonstrated in this video.
+I had access to a full printing press for this project, but you could easily replicate this setup at home and make your prints without a press using a method like the one demonstrated in this [video](https://www.youtube.com/watch?v=_gotHPQOvcU).

 Below is a list of all the materials you will need.